 Hull's first mayor, Sir William de la Pole, was appointed in 1331 following a charter of Edward III, which replaced the position of Warden with the offices of Mayor and four Bailiffs.
 In 1914 the office became that of Lord Mayor.

-A list of Hull mayors and Lord Mayors can be downloaded here (PDF, 80kb).
+Download a list of Hull mayors and Lord Mayors (PDF, 80kb).

 See also Hull's Borough Records.